-All Claims involving prescription drugs should be directed to Express Scripts Holding Company, the Claims must be filed within one year from the end of the year in which the expenses were incurred.
-You may submit a Post Service Claim if You are asked to pay the full cost of the prescription drug when You fill it and You believe that the Plan should have paid for it or You believe that the Co-payment amount was incorrect.
+All Claims involving prescription drugs should be directed to Express Scripts Holding Company, the Claims Administrator for the prescription drug component of the Plan.
+Claims for reimbursement of prescription drug costs must be filed within one year from the end of the year in which the expenses were incurred.
+You may submit a Post-Service Claim if You are asked to pay the full cost of the prescription drug when You fill it and You believe that the Plan should have paid for it or You believe that the Co-payment amount was incorrect.
 In addition, if a pharmacy (retail or home delivery) fails to fill a prescription that You have presented, and You believe that it is covered under the Plan, You may submit a Pre-Service Claim.
 All Claims involving prescription drugs must be made to Express Scripts Holding Company at the following address: